Peace with Sinner: Tennis fan Pope Leo XIV meets with No. 1, gets racket on Italian Open off-day

 Leo, the first American pope, is an avid tennis player and fan and had said earlier this week that he would be up for a charity match when it was suggested by a journalist.

-But at the time, Leo joked “but we can’t invite Sinner,” an apparent reference to the English meaning of Sinner’s last name.
+But at the time, Leo joked “we can’t invite Sinner,” an apparent reference to the English meaning of Sinner’s last name.

 By Wednesday, all seemed forgotten.